New Balance FuelCell Rebel v5 Running Shoe Review

 Heel Firmness

-The heel feels soft, which helps absorb road impact but can reduce stability.
-If you prefer a firmer, more stable rearfoot platform, this isn't it—consider the HOKA Mach 6 instead.
+The heel feels a bit on the soft side, which helps absorb road impact but can reduce stability.
+If you prefer a firmer, more stable rearfoot platform, this isn't it: consider the HOKA Mach 6 instead.
 That said, runners seeking a cushioned, plush sensation in the heel will likely appreciate this setup.

 Forefoot Firmness